Radio aids – optimising listening opportunities - view as single page

 Soundfield system: An amplification system that evenly distributes the teacher’s voice around the room, using a microphone and speakers thus enabling pupils to hear equally well regardless of where they are seated or which direction the teacher is facing.

-Speech in Noise Tests: Evaluation of personal radio aids and hearing aid technology is important.
+Speech in Noise tests: Evaluation of personal radio aids and hearing aid technology is important.
 Speech testing in quiet and babble noise is used quite routinely.
 There are a range of tests available for different age groups, each with its own standardised systematic approach.

 Speech intelligibility: In speech communication, intelligibility is a measure of how comprehensive and understandable speech is in given conditions.
 Intelligibility is affected by the quality of the speech signal, the type and level of background noise, reverberation and the properties of the communication system used.

-SIN or Speech in Noise tests: Speech is presented in quiet and with varying levels of background noise to ascertain the difficulty the child has in understanding the speech in the presence of noise.
+SPiN or Speech in Noise tests: Speech is presented in quiet and with varying levels of background noise to ascertain the difficulty the child has in understanding the speech in the presence of noise.
 Sentences or single words can be used.

 Stetoclip: A device which can be used by a hearing person to listen to a hearing aid to make sure it is working, see also attenuator.